 Maine’s craft brewing scene is pretty killer.
-There are more than a dozen breweries in Portland and you should get to a tasting room.
-Lucky for you, the Maine Brew Bus or Maine Beer Tours ($45-75, beer included) will truck you around to some of the best breweries in town.
-If you don’t have time to spare, check out a tasting room on your own, I suggest either Rising Tide (103 Fox St.) or In’Finity (250 Commercial St.).
+There are more than a dozen breweries in Portland alone and you should get to a tasting room.
+Lucky for you, the Maine Brew Bus ($55 and up, beer included) will truck you around to some of the best breweries in town.
+If you don’t have time to spare, check out a tasting room on your own, I suggest either Rising Tide (103 Fox St.) or Liquid Riot (250 Commercial St.).

 Portland does not have a lighthouse.
 It’s OK.
 Deep breaths.
 Lots of other towns do.
-South Portland has both Bug Light and Spring Point Ledge Light — they look the same and they’re very close to each other (you can walk from one to another) and they’re both great for picnicking.
+South Portland has both Bug Light and Spring Point Ledge Light — they look the same and they’re very close to each other (you can walk from one to another), and they’re both great for picnicking.
 For the “make your friends jealous you went to Maine” photo, just head up the coast to Cape Elizabeth’s Portland Head Light (and grab a lobster roll).
-We have 60+ lighthouses around this rocky state, so knock yourself out.
+We have 60-plus lighthouses around this rocky state, so knock yourself out.

-The Portland Museum of Art is free 5-9 p.m. every Friday and $12 otherwise.
+The Portland Museum of Art is free 4-8 p.m. every Friday and $15 otherwise.
 It’s a must-see for someone visiting town.

 If you have a car and want to get the whackiest Maine history lesson ever, find some yard sales, get up early on Saturday (like, really early, people are crazy about yard sales), map your route and dig through piles, bins and tables of other people’s unwanted stuff.